Live from a lake in the Northern Pennsylvania woods

 I’m grateful to all of my family and friends who have been there for me and with me, no matter which crazy and unorthodox paths I’ve taken in my life.
 This is the latest of those paths, and I hope to make it the most worthwhile.

-I’m grateful to all of my early readers, who have no doubt endured a bumpy road in some of my experimental early writing while I find my authentic voice.
+I’m grateful to all of my early readers in May, who have no doubt endured a bumpy road in some of my experimental early writing while I find my authentic voice.
 Thank you for your feedback and I encourage you to continue sending your thoughts!

 What’s Coming Next